Jubilee Hall

 Failure to adhere to the professional code in either coursework or field experiences may result in referral to the Department for consideration of consequences up to and including dismissal from the Department and/or College.

-In addition to general University admission criteria and processes, entering candidates must formally declare their interest in an education program by applying to the College of Human Development, Culture, and Media.
+In addition to general University admission criteria and processes, entering candidates must formally declare their interest in an education program by applying to the College.
+The University reserves the right to make additional adjustments based on the requirements of the New Jersey Department of Education.

 General Department Requirements